InitRunner

 prompt_template: "Process new report: {path}"

-Scheduled follow-ups (via schedule_followup / schedule_followup_at) always run in autonomous mode regardless of this flag.
+Scheduled follow-ups (via schedule_followup / schedule_followup_at) always run in autonomous mode regardless of per-trigger config.

 CLI Flags